visit-dav/visit/src/doc/cli_manual/functions.rst

   ResetOperatorOptions(operatorType, all) -> integer

-operatorType : type
+operatorType : string
-    A string containing the name of a valid operator type.
+    The name of a valid operator type.

-all : type
+all : integer
     An optional integer argument that tells the function to reset the operator options for all plots regardless of whether or not they are active.

 return type : integer